 3.6 Release Time

-The Employer will approve paid release time for up to two (2) employee representatives during the time negotiations contemplated in 3.4 and 3.5 above are being conducted.
+The Employer will approve paid release time for up to two (2) employee representatives during the time negotiations contemplated in 3.4 and 3.5 above or the biennium contract negotiations are being conducted.
 The Employer will approve compensatory time, vacation leave or leave without pay for additional employee representatives provided the absence of the employee will not interfere with the operating needs of the Employer.

 No overtime or compensatory time will be incurred as a result of negotiations and/or preparation for negotiations.